 You can remove

-There are times when I get ‘pet eye’ or red eye as it appears in humans.
+There are times when you get ‘pet eye’ or red eye as it appears in humans.
 That

-You can remove this by using one of the many software packages on the market.
-Photoshop Elements (PSE), GIMP, and Affinity are packages I have successfully used.
+You can remove this by using one of the many software packages like Photoshop Elements (PSE), GIMP, and Affinity Photo.
+These are all packages I have used successfully.
 None of the software packages is hard to use and YouTube has friendly tutorials to help you fix a pet’s glowing eyes.
+If this is the only thing wrong with a great photo give red eye removal a try.

-This is one of the best cat photography ideas and it’s something I often forget about!
+This is one of the best cat photography ideas and it’s something you must not forget that you can do.
+Simple, easy and effective.

-If there is a lot of empty space, or the picture element is too far over to one
+If there is a lot of empty space, or the picture element is unbalanced by being too far to one side you can use the rule of thirds measure that automatically appears when you start to use the crop tool.

 Disguise a Photo Fail with a Filter